 While continuously making commercial trucks more fuel efficient, diesel engine and truck manufacturers have also been making them dramatically cleaner, a significant accomplishment considering that increased fuel efficiency and lower emissions are near opposite and competing forces in diesel engine design.
 In fact, diesel vehicles manufactured after 2010 achieve an average five percent improvement in fuel efficiency, making them cleaner and more fuel efficient than ever before!

-Those rules are now implemented for model year 2014.
-Equipment that complies with the first heavy-duty fuel economy and greenhouse gas reduction requirements hit showrooms this year.
+Those Phase 1 rules are now implemented beginning model year 2014.
 Manufacturers are meeting these targets through continued advancements in engine and aftertreatment technologies along with advanced aerodynamics, transmission, tire and other technologies that improve fuel economy.
-According the NHTSA, technologies deployed to meet these rules will improve fuel economy for a typical long haul tractor by 20 percent by 2018.
+According to NHTSA, technologies deployed to meet these rules will improve fuel economy for a typical long haul tractor by 20 percent by 2018.
 Meanwhile fuel economy among many vocational vehicles will improve by 10 percent and many work trucks by 15 percent by 2018.

 While new engines and vehicles are getting cleaner, technologies to reduce emissions from older vehicles are now widely available.
 Through the use of retrofit upgrades, older diesel engines can improve their performance and reduce key emissions by up to 90 percent.
 More information on retrofit technology and ongoing programs can be found in the Forum's Online Retrofit Tool Kit.